|Allen Henderson, Executive Director

 A native Detroiter, Witkowski earned a BFA in Music Management from Wayne State University, with performance specializations in jazz piano and choral singing.

 He also serves as a music minister for St. Pius V Catholic Church and sings with the Jacksonville Symphony Chorus.

 Amanda Motes is the membership and program coordinator for the National Association of Teachers of Singing.
 She joined the NATS staff in April 2013.

 Before beginning her career in non-profit organizations, Motes spent several years working for resorts throughout Florida.
 As a member of various resort sales teams, she was responsible for handling the meeting needs of government and association clients, which spurred her interest in the non-profit sector.
-Wood returned to school in 2010 to obtain her bachelor’s degree in management & organizational leadership, specializing in non-profits.
+Motes returned to school in 2010 to obtain her bachelor’s degree in management & organizational leadership, specializing in non-profits.

 Keeping in line with her education and experience, Motes most recently worked for an association management company specializing in meetings and online education.
 During this position, she gained knowledge and experience in all facets of association management, and she is putting them to good use in her role at NATS.